hazelcast/hazelcast-jet-reference-manual/src/WordCount.md

 ```

 The edge between the tokenizer and accumulator is _partitioned_, because
-all entries with the same word as key needs to be processed by the same
+all entries with the same word as key need to be processed by the same
 instance of the vertex.
 Otherwise the same word would be duplicated
 across many instances.
 The partitioning key is the built-in
-`wholeItem()`  partitioner, and we are using the built in `HASH_CODE` as
+`wholeItem()`  partitioner, and we are using the built-in `HASH_CODE` as
 the partitioning function, which uses `Object.hashCode()`.

 ```java